A practical guide to Freshdesk roles and permissions

 Your frontline support staff are your Agents.
 They can view, respond to, and assign tickets.
 A step above them is the Supervisor, who acts as a team lead.
 They can manage agents and tickets within their own group and take a look at reports.
 Then you have the Administrator, who can configure most of the helpdesk settings but can't touch anything related to billing.
 Finally, there's the Account Administrator, the owner.
 They have full control over everything, including account management and billing.

-These default roles provide a decent starting point, but as you'll see, most growing teams find they need a bit more control.
+These default roles provide a solid starting point, and as you'll see, Freshdesk offers even more options for teams that need deeper customization.

 Why setting the right Freshdesk roles and permissions is critical for your support team

-Setting up roles might feel like another boring admin task on your to-do list, but it's a strategic move that really affects your entire support operation.
-It’s not just about locking things down; it’s about setting your team up to work smarter.
+Setting up roles might feel like another admin task on your to-do list, but it's a strategic move that really affects your entire support operation.
+It’s not just about locking things down: it’s about setting your team up to work smarter.

 Keep your data safe and prevent leaks

 First things first, permissions protect your customer data.
 In a busy helpdesk, it’s surprisingly easy for sensitive information to get exposed by accident.
 For instance, a frontline agent probably doesn't need the ability to export your entire customer list or peek at billing information.
-By setting up a role that restricts this kind of access, you prevent potential data leaks and make sure people only see what they need to see to do their job.
-It's a small adjustment that makes a big difference to your security.
+By setting up a role that optimizes agent access, you prevent potential data leaks and make sure people only see what they need to see to do their job.
+It's a professional adjustment that makes a big difference to your security.

 Help your team focus and be more efficient